 Our current product lists with links to their “Covid-19 Safety Guidelines” can be found via the links further below in this document.
 We update them as and when our partners release information.
 This includes their current status.

 The UK now handles arrivals into the country on a “Traffic Light” basis.
 Currently GREEN countries do not require quarantine but must have a pre-booked PCR test before or on day 2 after arrival in addition to a negative PCR test taken before flying.
-Amber & Red countries require quarantine.
+Fully vaccinated US & EU arrivals from Amber countries no longer need to quarantine but instead must have the pre-booked Day 2 test.
+Non-vaccinated arrivals still are still required to self-quarantine.
+All arrivals from Red countries must undertake payable government arranged quarantine.
 This is reviewed every 3 weeks by UK government.
 Each origin country also has their own test requirements for return travel.

 Official sources of testing can be found on the government website (link below) and only these are admissible as suitable test arrangements for entry.

 The latest UK Government requirements for arrivals can be found here here >>

 The latest Irish Government requirements for arrivals* can be found here >>

 As at 17/08/21 we have the following status update within the UK & Ireland.*

 England as 19th July 2021 the majority of social distancing measures were removed in England.
 All business are permitted to open (including nightclubs) although it is up to individual businesses to determine any requirement to wear masks and other covid safety protocol.
 Generally speaking public transport services require masks to be worn whilst travelling.
 Full details can be found here >>

 Ireland has released a 5 LEVEL PLAN detailing the ease of restrictions.
 Currently outdoor hospitality is permitted to a maximum of 6 pax, hotels are also permitted to open.
 All retail is also currently open.
 Full details of Ireland’s Level Plan can be found here >>